ClaraSoenderborg/DistributedSystems/Handin5/readme.md

 To simulate a crash of a node, press `ctrl` + `c` in the first terminal, that is running the primary replica.
 Next call from a client will now start an election process.

-OBS: send the bid or request again, when connected to the new server to finalize the bid or request.
+OBS: send the call from client again, when connected to the new server to finalize the bid or request.